Postdoctoral Training in Obstetrics, Gynecology, & Reproductive Sciences

 This cohesive group of faculty members provides a conducive academic environment to pursue high quality and contemporary training.
 The faculty mentors and their expertise are listed below:

-- Alexander S. Kauffman, Ph.D. – Associate Professor of Obstetrics, Gynecology, and Reproductive Sciences.
-Neuroendocrinology of reproductive physiology and fertility.
+- Alexander (Sasha) Kauffman, Ph.D. – Professor of Obstetrics, Gynecology, and Reproductive Sciences, Co-Director T32 Training in Reproductive Sciences.
+Neuroendocrinology of reproductive physiology, puberty, and fertility; sex steroid actions on reproductive neural circuits in females and transgender men.
 Kauffman Laboratory

 - Nicholas J.G.
 Webster, Ph.D. – Professor of Medicine.
+Metabolic effects in reproduction and signaling in the pituitary.
+Webster Laboratory

-Transcriptional regulatory pathways that control embryonic stem cell and germ cell development in vivo.
+- Miles Wilkinson, Ph.D. – Distinguished Professor of Obstetrics, Gynecology, and Reproductive Sciences.
+Spermatogenesis and transcriptional regulatory pathways that control embryonic stem cell and germ cell development in vivo.
 Wilkinson Laboratory

 Training Resources